hdorff94/Synthetic_Airborne_Arctic_ARs/README.md

 #### Figure 16 (Instantan, Time Propagating Error)
 %#### Figure 16 (CONV Non Instantan - Instantan)
 %To create the multiplot with comparing non-instantan minus instantan as a vertical profile just run:

+#### Supplementary plots
+#### Figure S1 (Flight Duration)
+This is the aircraft flight time bar plot showing the duration for flying all AR cross-sections with given constant flight speed of 250 m/s.
+Go to subpath "/notebooks/"
+and open **Aircraft_Flight_Time.ipnyb**
+#### Figure S2 (AR-IVT shapes)
+This is AR IVT shape multiplot indicating all nine inflow AR-IVT shapes.
+So far this plot is created manually by repeating the distance-based AR-IVT inflow cross-section plot. **Open issue to create a plot routine**

 %```python
 %import instantan
 %figure_to_create="fig16_conv_error"